BarbaraClass/Website2024/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
+I am a managing editor at Peer Community In (https://peercommunityin.org/), a non-profit organization that organizes the community-based & open evaluation of preprints and their publication in diamond open access (https://peercommunityjournal.org/).
+My work is based at the French National Research Institute for Agriculture, Food and Environment, where I am part of the Open Science department.

-I am a researcher interested in among-individual differences in wild vertebrate populations.
-My work is at the intersection of behavioural ecology and evolutionary biology as I study questions related to animal personality, assortative mating, social behaviour, competition, and adaptation to urbanization.
-To do this I use a variety of mixed models, long-term data, and simulations.
+Before that, I did a PhD and a few postdocs (in Finland, Australia, France, Germany) in behavioural ecology and evolutionary biology.
+Some of the topics I studied (and am still studying in my spare time) are among-individual variation (animal personality), assortative mating, social behaviour, competition, and adaptation to urbanization.
+To carry out this research, I use a variety of mixed models, long-term data from wild populations, and simulations.
 {style="text-align: justify;"}